How Demos Work

 - anything else you’re super proud about!

-The best demos are the ones that engage the judges - so if you’re able to have them use the app/project/hack while you explain to them how it works and why it’s cool as heck, definitely do! // PowerPoints aren’t forbidden but the best demos rely on showing off your project in action
+The best demos are the ones that engage the judges - so be sure to include a link to try out you app/project/hack if applicable while you explain to them how it works in your video and why it’s cool as heck. // PowerPoints aren’t forbidden but the best demos rely on showing off your project in action!

 As always, don’t hesitate to ask the organizers/sponsors any questions to get a better idea about how you can rock the judging phase :-)

-Additionally, be sure to check your event's submission rules (MakeSPP prohibits multiple submission.
-Projects created outside of MakeSPP will be disqualified.)
+Additionally, be sure to check the event's submission rules (VTHacks 8 prohibits multiple submission.
+Projects created outside of VTHacks 8 or submitted to other events will be disqualified.)

-Note that I'm able to go back and edit this up until the submission deadline (hard cut-off at 2:00 PM EDT, Sunday afternoon).
-Please turn in your own project submission by midnight EDT, Saturday night even as just a placeholder that you go back and fill in closer to the submission deadline.
+Note that I'm able to go back and edit this up until the submission deadline (hard cut-off at 11:00 AM EST, Sunday morning).
+Please turn in your own project submission by midnight on Saturday night, even as just a placeholder that you go back and fill in closer to the submission deadline.
+Late submission will not be judged.

-Our team wanted to address the X challenge presented by (MakeSPP, Sponsor, community member, etc.)
+Our team wanted to address the X challenge presented by (VTHacks, Sponsor, community member, etc.)

 What it does